mhcho1994/rumoca/README.md

 ## Contributing

 Contributions welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+All contributions must be made under the Apache-2.0 license.

 ## License